Mark conducts grievance arbitrations and mediations of civil employment cases and human rights claims.

-Mark Hart has over 20 years of experience in alternative dispute resolution, as a mediator, workplace investigator and adjudicator, and over 30 years of experience dealing with human rights, employment and labour issues.
+Mark has over 25 years of experience in alternative dispute resolution as a mediator and adjudicator, and over 30 years of experience dealing with human rights, employment and labour issues.

-Most recently, Mark was a Vice-Chair at the Human Rights Tribunal of Ontario for 12 years from 2007 to 2019, where he conducted hundreds of mediations and hearings primarily in the employment and labour sectors.
+From 2007 to 2019, Mark was a Vice-Chair at the Human Rights Tribunal of Ontario, where he conducted hundreds of mediations and hearings primarily in the employment and labour sectors.